 Figure 27.
-Wavelength routing in optical layer
+Wavelength routing in the optical layer

-End nodes (or edge nodes) of an optical network (also called optical cloud) are IP routers, SONET terminals or ATM switches.
-They are plugged to OXC switches (as shown in Figure 27).
-In a simple design the end node can be also inserted into a fiber (statically) via an Optical Add/Drop Multiplexer (OADM).
+End nodes (or edge nodes) of an optical network (also called an optical cloud) are IP routers, SONET terminals, or ATM switches.
+They are plugged into OXC switches (as shown in Figure 27).
+In a simple design the end node can also be inserted into a fiber (statically) via an Optical Add/Drop Multiplexer (OADM).
 The purpose of the optical cloud is to provide lightpaths between the terminal edge nodes, for example between IP routers (as shown in Figure 27).
-The lightpaths between the end nodes can be established either permanently, or provided dynamically on demand.
+The lightpaths between the end nodes can either be established permanently, or provided dynamically on demand.